-Your assessment kit must directly link to the syllabus outcomes for your nominated assessment term.
-Your scope and sequence must indicate when the task will occur.
+PART 2: Prepare an assessment task that directly links to the teaching and learning intentions for the term's work.
+Your scope and sequence must indicate when the task will occur and how the feedback from the summative task can also be used for formative assessment.
 Make sure your instructions for the task are grammatically correct and communicate effectively for students.